DUNE/computing-HWDB/_episodes/07-Using-Python-Upload-Tool.md

 - hwdb-logs
 - setup_path.sh

-Optionally, setup_path.sh can be run to add the path to these binaries to $PATH.
+Make sure to run the included shell script, **setup_path.sh**, inside of the HWDBTools folder to setup file permissions correctly.
+It will also write a line into your login file (e.g., .bashrc) to include \<path to your HWDBTools folder\> to your $PATH.

 ### Source codes